greenriver/hmis-warehouse/docs/rails_6_update_notes.md

 The fix for this of course is to simply rename the files to match the module/constant name, though if this doesn't look right aesthetically then an alternative would be to rename all occurences of the module/constant name in the project to match the camelized filename instead.

 It's also good to note that a `bin/rails zeitwerk:check` task is provided, that would help with the process of searching for violating files.

+## Rails 6.1 and update_attributes (and future deprecated methods)

+Since I updated straight to 6.1 instead of going through 6, I didn't catch this until I read about it in [this post](https://blog.saeloun.com/2019/04/15/rails-6-deprecates-update-attributes.html). `update_attributes` as well as `update_attributes!` are deprecated in Rails 6, and are removed in 6.1, meaning it would have shown a warning regarding this in 6.

+What this means is that there might be other methods that are deprecated in Rails 6 that I do not know of.
+This section will be for those instances in the future.

+(It should be noted that this was not mentioned in the official Rails 6 update guide)